-As contemporary type and font designers, Fontfabric saw the use of digital tools rise and result in significantly diminished emphasis on traditional, analog typography.
+As contemporary type and font designers, at Fontfabric we saw the use of digital tools rise and result in a significantly diminished emphasis on traditional, analog typography.
 As desktop publishing came of age, the techniques of manufacturing and optimizing different fonts have shifted too, with a focus on readability and audience engagement.

 As this new era continues its descent into the world of 0s and 1s, we dove into the archives to retrace the history of digital fonts —to learn how type got from woodprints to silicon chips, and what does the future hold?

-By the 19th century many had grown tired of the time and effort required to manually set symbols in place, and a quest began to develop a method of mechanical typesetting.
+By the 19th century, many had grown tired of the time and effort required to manually set symbols in place, and a quest began to develop a method of mechanical typesetting.
 Perhaps chief among these was the American inventor Ottmar Mergenthaler, sometimes called ‘the second Gutenberg’, who patented the Linotype machine in 1884.
-It allowed an operator to enter text via a keyboard, which would then be assembled into a matrice covering an entire line, hence the invention’s name.
+It allowed an operator to enter text via a keyboard which would then be assembled into a matrice covering an entire line, hence the invention’s name.
 The new technique allowed for a significantly smaller number of operators to go through large amounts of text in a single day, and also reduced costs, since the molds could be reused again and again.
-Mergenthaler’s concept inspired competition as well, including the Monotype System, which consisted of two separate instruments, and the Ludlow Typograph with its 96 point alphabetic upscaling.
+Mergenthaler’s concept inspired competition as well, including the Monotype System, which consisted of two separate instruments, and the Ludlow Typograph with its 96-point alphabetic up-scaling.

 By the 1950s companies were experimenting with a new method of generating type called phototypesetting.
 This process used light to project through a combination of a negative and a lens, eventually creating an image that was then fed to a processor for chemical treatment.
 Safer and much more reliable, this technology was well suited for offices as it bypassed the hot-metal workings of previous decades, required much less stock, and offered a greater variety of fonts and visual elements.
-Later variants of the phototypesetting machines made use of cathode ray tube (CRT) screens to display already digitised characters.
+Later variants of the phototypesetting machines made use of cathode ray tube (CRT) screens to display already digitized characters.